f1racer/hackintosh-z87x-d3h-catalina/README.md

 2019-12-30 Catalina 10.15.2

 This is my most current Hackintosh with parts that I bought back in 2014.
 Since then I have updated macOS many times.
 Catalina being the most recent.
 I used the vanilla method.
+I did initially have issues booting into the installer but once I got a correct config.plist and it was smooth sailing.

 Hardware:<br>
 Gigabyte Z87X-D3H<br>